 Because both addiction and autism cause people to dislike change, getting them to agree to get help will be challenging.
 The sooner they get help, the less the damage and weaker the dependence.

+Learn how to have a successful intervention for alcohol abuse.
 Be loving, yet firm on advocating for treatment.

 Treatment methods are the same for those with ASD including Cognitive Behavioral Therapies (CBT) and treating underlying issues like depression and social anxiety that fuel the drinking.